 Rumford’s innovations in the kitchen also included the cast-iron Rumford stove (the first commercially available kitchen range), which kept in heat and allowed temperature to be regulated better than on an open hearth; a pressure cooker (though not necessarily the first one); and a drip coffee maker.

 Check out enotes if you would like to learn more about the evolution of soup kitchens

-Check out my Downton Recipe Index for the full collection of soup recipes to be found on this site.
+Check out for the full collection of my soup recipes.

 Mrs. Beeton’s Barley Soup